vert-x3/vertx-web-site/src/site/blog/posts/vertx3-realtime-webapps.md

 npm start
 ```

-If you now open 2 browser windows you will be able to draw nice pictures and see the drawing showing in real time on the
+If you now open 2 browser windows you will be able to draw nice pictures and see the drawing showing in "real time"
-other window, if you then draw on the second you should get the mirror effect on the first window.
+on the other window, if you then draw on the second you should get the mirror effect on the first window.

 Have fun!